L3P3/lui/README.md

 ### Bundle lui with your app

-I will add lui to npm later so that you can simply `npm install` it.
-The following method is not really recommended but a temporary workaround.
+You can simply run `npm install https://github.com/l3p3/lui` to install it.
+Later, when lui ist complete enough, I may add it to npm as well.

-When you want to store everything in just one file (eg. by using [closure compiler](https://github.com/google/closure-compiler)), just place `src/lui.js` anywhere reasonable and import from it whenever you need to.
+When bundling for production, you should make sure to set `DEBUG` to `false` in `node_modules/lui/src/flags.js`.
+If that is not done, the result will be bigger and slower.

 Please do NOT try to use the uncompiled `src/lui.js` in production!